-This is an interesting project.
-It’s based on a grain harvest of 2017, with several different grains growing together in the same field, including multiple ancient heritage rye strains, wheat strains and even a few oats and thistles.
-The spirit was fermented for a long time in Hungarian oak, and then matured in American oak casks.
+The Oxford Artisan Distillery is an interesting project.
+These four whiskies are all based on a grain harvest of 2017, with several different grains growing together in the same field, including multiple ancient heritage rye strains, wheat strains and even a few oats and thistles.

 Whisky making was a thing in England back in the 19th Century, but died out in 1905.
 It began again this century, and now – according to whisky expert Becky Paskin – England has more than 25 whisky producers.
 The Oxford Artisan Distillery is the only whisky producer worldwide to be working with heritage grains.

 Oxford Artisan Distillery Rye Whisky Limited Edition #2

 47.4% alcohol.
 This is matured in virgin American oak and freshly used Vintage Port casks.
 Highly aromatic: mealy and rich with apple and toffee aromas, as well as some woody hints.
 In the mouth this is sweet and rich; seamless and smooth, with lots of vanilla and coconut.
 Lovely intensity, showing texture and spice and quite a bit of fruity character.
 8.5/10 (this was £95 but has sold out)

 Oxford Artisan Distillery Rye Whisky Limited Edition #3

 This spent 17 months in virgin American oak and then 19 months in Moscatel de Setúbal casks.
 Sweetly aromatic with honey, spice, pear and a bit of caramel on the nose.
 Spicy and delicious on the palate with some sweet baked apple notes and a honeyed richness.
 This is really good.
 Rounded with rich, spicy fruit.
 8.5/10 (£120)